 - Drive sustainability and positive societal outcomes: As we and an increasing number of market participants commit capital with appreciation for ESG criteria, corporate and other issuers are encouraged to run sustainable operations.

 Due to the diversity of our client base and assets under management, the degree of sensitivity of our individual portfolios to ESG criteria can vary significantly.
 Values-focused clients who wish to tilt their portfolios away from ESG concerns regardless of relative value may request we screen out certain industries or avoid purchasing positions with poor ESG scores.
 Other investors who view ESG criteria as less critical in the context of their overall objectives may ask that we adjust our portfolio management of their mandates accordingly.

 ESG Integration Within Guggenheim’s Investment Framework

-The largest portion of the ESG analysis is conducted by the research analysts within our Sector Teams covering our core investment asset classes.
+The largest portion of the ESG analysis is managed by the research analysts within our Sector Teams covering our core investment asset classes.
 Therefore, we have taken a decentralized approach in which ESG assessments on a company/issuer level are handled directly by our Sector Teams.
 These analysts are the closest to the companies and issuers they cover and in the best position to assess the relevance and materiality of ESG issues.
 They incorporate ESG criteria into their bottom-up, fundamental analyses of issuers, evaluate risks, such as litigation, regulatory sanctions or loss of business opportunities associated with a company’s ESG practices, and combine them with relative value views.
 Industry, sector, and country level dynamics are also assessed, particularly as a means of guidance to identify and appropriately weight ESG factors.
 Across geographies and industries some factors will be more relevant than others and thus the focus areas and depth of our assessment vary across issuers.